 Best Cheap Wireless Earbuds FAQ’s

-What are the best affordable earbuds?
+What are the good quality cheap earbuds?

 The best cheap wireless earbuds that we've tested so far are the Skullcandy Jib.
 These inexpensive Bluetooth headphones offer an impressive price-to-performance ratio and are surprisingly decent for their low price.

-What are the best earbuds under $100?
+Which are the best earbuds under $100?

-Are cheap AirPods worth it?
+Are cheap AirPods good?

-Nevertheless, AirPods will remain the most popular true wireless earbuds by a long shot: they command 75 percent of the global market share.
-Still, AirPods aren’t cheap.
-You can buy a pair for $159 or $200, depending on whether you want a wireless charging case. … Only they’re not AirPods at all.
+Nevertheless, AirPods will remain the most popular truly wireless earbuds by a long shot: they command 75 percent of the global market share.
+Still, AirPods aren't cheap.
+You can buy a pair for $159 or $200, depending on whether you want a wireless charging case. ...
+Only they're not AirPods at all.